How Can Someone Use My Credit Card Without Having It? A Complete Guide to Theft Prevention

 - Have they opened new lines of credit in your name?

-Once you report the theft to your bank, they’ll take it from there.
+Since you can’t track someone who used your credit card online, once you report the theft to your bank, they’ll take it from there.
 The bank will block your card and issue a replacement or may even involve law enforcement if exorbitant amounts are stolen.
 While consumer credit card users are generally protected in the case of theft by the Fair Credit Billing Act, it is still crucial to report the criminal activity timely.

 You can also file a report with the Federal Trade Commission and receive a recovery plan if you suspect your credit card number has been used for identity theft.